maiziezhoulab/Maiziezhoulab.github.io/_pages/LabMembers.md

 - **Can Luo**
   Biomedical Engineering, PhD, 2021 Fall – 2026 Spring
-  First Job: Postdoc fellow in Evan Eichler's lab @ University of Washington
+  First Job: Postdoctoral Fellow in the lab of Evan Eichler @ the University of Washington

 ## Masters Students